 I tried a bunch of different spice combinations, but this one with sage, smoked paprika, salt, white pepper, thyme, and nutmeg was my favorite.
-I would have added some crushed red pepper too, but Wendy isn’t a fan.
-Feel free to throw in some if you are, maybe a quarter teaspoon or so.

 Which meat works best?

 I tried a few different types of meat while working on this recipe.

 The first batch was made with ground chicken, which turned out a bit dry.
 I moved on to ground turkey, which was much better!

 I wanted to try ground pork but could only find a “meatball mix” of ground beef, pork, and veal.
 This version turned out a little too greasy for me.

 Finally, I used a 50/50 combination of the meatball mix and ground turkey.
 These were the best in terms of taste, but they were much higher fat than the turkey version.